rodrigodiasnoronha/rodrigodiasnoronha/README.md

 - :earth_asia: VueJS
 - :computer: Javascript Universe :fire:

 #### I love these technologies!
-I love to build things with it!

-#### My purpose is inovate and create apps with these technologies.
-I Love it!
+I love to build things with it!My purpose is inovate and create apps to companies!